Falcon Chambers London chambers

 Throughout my pupillage, my hours were very reasonable.
 I worked between 9:00am and 6:00pm and was discouraged from working outside that.
 The deadlines I was set were always appropriate and intended to allow me enough time to produce my best work, rather than to put me under intense time pressure.
 For that reason, I only ended up working on evenings or weekends a handful of times, either where the work was urgent or (twice) because a mediation had run late.

 In my second six, I continued to spend most of my time doing work for my supervisors but I also picked up a few small cases of my own.
-I was instructed to draft statements of case and applications, to appear in court at possession hearings, and to act as a junior for a QC.
+I was instructed to draft statements of case and applications, to appear in court at possession hearings, and to act as a junior for a QC (now KC).
 Chambers also organised advocacy training and assessments to prepare me for appearing in court.

 The transition from pupil to tenant